sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 Notice at the bottom that the curve flattens out slightly.
 This decrease in productivity is always present as x (the amount of time) increases.
 However, [an exponent will always beat a linear progression](https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:exponential-growth-decay/x2f8bb11595b61c86:exponential-vs-linear-growth/v/exponential-vs-linear-growth).
-The next obvious step would be to then graph our "as is" way of working versus out continuous improvement method of working, and see how long it would take before a continuously improving team will take before it is more productive than the team who continues to work the same way, day after day.
+The next obvious step would be to then graph our "as is" way of working versus our continuous improvement method of working, and see how long it would take before a continuously improving team will take before it is more productive than the team who continues to work the same way, day after day.
 Before that, however, in our previous calculation we used x^2, which is a curve that grows very quickly, and up until now, we have not justified our selection of the arbitrary value of 2.
 Another way we could have written this is